stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 3. Transformation to NIO buffers.

-Ideally we would only perform the above steps _once_ since we only really need the vertex and index bufferable objects.
+Ideally we would only perform the above steps _once_ since we are only really interested in the vertex and index bufferable objects.

 We therefore introduce a custom persistence mechanism to write a model to the file-system: